 Active Cows Face | 15x Per Side

-- Put your feet fist-width apart and point them straight ahead; you may even pigeon-toe them slightly.
+- Stand with your feet fist-width apart, toes pointed straight ahead.
+(You may even pigeon-toe them slightly.)

-- Take your right arm towards the head and reach to the center of the back while you simultaneously bring your left arm up from the hip to the center of the back, getting the fingers as close to touching as possible.
+- Raise your right arm toward the ceiling, bending at the elbow so your hand reaches toward the center of your back.
+Simultaneously extend your left arm toward the floor, bending at the elbow to reach your left hand toward the center of your back, getting your right and left fingers as close to touching as possible.

-- Return arms to their original position then repeat process with opposite arms, bringing the left to the center of the back from above, the right from beneath.
+- Return arms to their original position and repeat, moving your arms in the opposite direction to bring the left to the center of the back from above and the right from beneath.
+That’s 1 rep.

 Downward Dog Bent Knee | 30 Seconds

-- Start on hands and knees and then push into a downward dog.
+- Start on hands and knees, then push into downward facing dog.

-- Pull the hips back to the heels, keeping the pelvis angled up and the back flat.
-You should feel this in the hip-flexors.
+- Hold this position as you pull the hips back to the heels, keeping the pelvis angled up and the back flat.
+You should feel this in the hip flexors.

 Arm Circles | 40x

-- Stand with your feet hip-width apart and pointed straight ahead.
-Put your your hands in a golfers grip: thumbs up, your fingers folded forward so that the tips are on the top pads of your palms.
+- Stand with your feet hip-width apart, toes pointed straight ahead.
+Put your hands in a golfer’s grip: Make a thumb’s up and fold your fingers so the tips are on the top pads of your palms.

-- Extend your arms directly sideways, straight, point your thumbs forward, hands palms down, and pinch your shoulder blades back.
+- Extend your arms out at your shoulders with your thumbs pointed forward, hands palms down, and shoulder blades pinched back.

-- Next, flip your hands palms up, thumbs pointed backward, and circle your arms backwards.
+- Pause, then flip your hands palms up, thumbs pointed backward, and circle your arms backward 20 times.